ODIM-Project/ODIM/README.md

    ```
 2. Choose a Fully Qualified Domain Name (FQDN) for the resource aggregator server.
    Example: odim.local.com.
-3. Set FQDN to environment of the host machine using the following command:
+3. Set FQDN to the environment of the host machine using the following command:
     ```
     $ export FQDN=<user_preferred_fqdn_for_host>
     ```